vegasbrianc/prometheus/README.md

 High load test alert - `docker run --rm -it busybox sh -c "while true; do :; done"`

 Let this run for a few minutes and you will notice the load alert appear.
 Then Ctrl+C to stop this container.

+# Backup and Restore

+The repository includes two scripts to launch a docker container to backup and restore your docker volumes.
+Adjust the destination in the variable in the backup script.

+The backup script will backup all your docker volumes or the volume specified.
+To launch:

+    ./backup_docker_volumes.sh -a    # To backup all volumes

+    ./backup_docker_volumes.sh volume_name

+The restore will take the .tar.gz file and restore it to an existing volume (asking to replace files) or create a new one if it does not exist:

+    ./restore_docker_volume.sh docker_volume-20180117_175449.tar.gz

 # Security Considerations
 This project is intended to be a quick-start to get up and running with Docker and Prometheus.
 Security has not been implemented in this project.
 It is the users responsability to implement Firewall/IpTables and SSL.